-October 14, 1992: For the first time ever, a team from outside the United States of America wins a Major League Baseball Pennant.
+October 14, 1992: For the 1st time ever, a team from outside the United States of America wins a Major League Baseball Pennant.
 The Toronto Blue Jays win the ALCS in 5 games with a 9-2 victory over the Oakland Athletics.
 Joe Carter and Candy Maldonado both homer, while Juan Guzman gets the win.

 The NL Pennant is also won today, in Game 7.
 With the Altanta Braves down 2-0 to Doug Drabek of the Pittsburgh Pirates entering the 9th‚ the decisive blow comes with 2 outs‚ as seldom-used 3rd-string C Francisco Cabrera drives in the tying and winning runs with a pinch-hit single.
 The scene of ex-Pirate Sid Bream, ridiculed as the slowest man in baseball, somehow reaching home plate before the tag of Pirate catcher Mike LaValliere, is one of the signature plays in the Braves’ postseason years of 1991 to 2005.
 John Smoltz‚ who works 6 strong innings without a decision‚ is named the series MVP.

 To this day, 19 years later, not only have the Pirates never played another postseason game, but they have never even had another winning season.
 An entire generation of Western Pennsylvanians has been born and reached adulthood without ever having had a Pennant race in their lifetime.